Technologicat/mcpyrate/doc/main.md

 # Multi-phase compilation

-*Multi-phase compilation*, a.k.a. `with phase`, allows to use macros in the same module where they are defined.
+*Multi-phase compilation*, a.k.a. *staging*, allows to use macros in the same module where they are defined.
+In `mcpyrate`, this is achieved with the `with phase` syntactic construct.
 To tell `mcpyrate` to enable the multi-phase compiler for your module, add the following macro-import somewhere in the top level of the module body: